San Diego National Association of Hispanic Nurses

 Section 1.
 PURPOSE:

 The purpose of this organization shall be to serve the nursing and health care delivery needs of the Hispanic community and the professional needs of Hispanic nurses.
-This will be accomplished through the improvement of the quality of health and nursing care for Hispanic consumers by culturally sensitive nursing care to Hispanic consumers, and by providing equal access to EDUCATIONAL, PROFESSIONAL, and ECONOMIC opportunities for Hispanic nurses.
+This will be accomplished through the improvement of the quality of health and nursing care for Hispanic consumers by culturally sensitive nurses, and by providing equal access to EDUCATIONAL, PROFESSIONAL, and ECONOMIC opportunities for Hispanic nurses.

 Section 2.
 FUNCTIONS: